Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Wisconsin

 Definitions

-'Special treatment or care' means professional services that need to be provided to a child or his or her family to protect the well-being of the child, prevent placement of the child outside the home, or meet the special needs of the child.
-'Special treatment or care' also means professional services that need to be provided to the expectant mother of an unborn child to protect the physical health of the unborn child and of the child when born from the harmful effects resulting from the habitual lack of self-control of the expectant mother in the use of alcohol, controlled substances, or controlled substance analogs, exhibited to a severe degree.
+'Special treatment or care' means professional services that need to be provided to a child or their family to protect the well-being of the child, prevent the placement of the child outside the home, or meet the special needs of the child.
+'Special treatment or care' also means professional services that need to be provided to the expectant mother of an unborn child to protect the physical health of the unborn child and of the child when born from the harmful effects resulting from the habitual lack of self-control of the expectant mother in the use of alcohol, controlled substances, or controlled-substance analogs exhibited to a severe degree.
 This term includes, but is not limited to, medical, psychological, or psychiatric treatment; alcohol or other drug abuse treatment; or other services that the court finds to be necessary and appropriate.

 Notification/Reporting Requirements

-If a physician diagnoses that an infant has FASD, the physician shall report that diagnosis to the agency that is responsible for conducting child abuse and neglect investigations, and that agency shall offer to provide or arrange for the provision of services and treatment for the infant and the infant's mother as provided under § 46.238.
+If a physician diagnoses that an infant has fetal alcohol spectrum disorder (FASD), the physician shall report that diagnosis to the agency that is responsible for conducting child abuse and neglect investigations, and that agency shall offer to provide or arrange for the provision of services and treatment for the infant and the infant's mother as provided under § 46.238.

 A physician who performs an evaluation shall provide the infant's parents or guardian with the following information: